rincewind/roast/README.md

 by [The Lincolnshire Poacher](http://thelincolnshirepoacher.com)

-When compiling CoffeeScript it's difficult to combine several files into one.
-Roast gives you the `inline` command.
-Compile your main JS file, and `inline` all the rest.
+Roast lets you use CommonJS `require` when compiling CoffeeScript for the web.

 # Install